darksidemilk/FogApi/docs/commands/Get-FogGroups.md

 ## NOTES
-A group object does not contain membership information, you need to filter groupassociations to find membership but this will give you the id to search for
+A group object does not contain membership information, you need to filter groupassociations to find membership but this will give you the id of the group to search for within that object, you'll also need the host id to find all associations of a host

 ## RELATED LINKS